Top 10 Lieutenants in Magic: The Gathering

 How to Use Lieutenants

-We've seen the awesome powers these second-in-commands will grant your armies; remember to use defensive measures like "Mother of Runes" to shield your commander from harm, as your lieutenants will lag until you can recast them.
-The gods make good leaders due to their indestructible nature, partner commanders give two chances for maintaining the bonuses (staying active in case one falls), and simple low-cost generals like "Sram, Senior Edificer" can be quickly recast if defeated.
+We've seen the awesome powers these second-in-commands will grant your armies; remember to use defensive measures like "Mother of Runes" to shield your commander from harm, as your lieutenants will lag until you recast them.
+The gods pair well due to their indestructible nature, partner commanders give two chances for maintaining the bonuses, and simple low-cost generals like "Sram, Senior Edificer" can be quickly recast if defeated.

-Sturdy units in any EDH decks, lieutenants often grant field-wide techniques to bolster your whole unit, almost like combining a creature and enchantment into one potent package.
-But for now, as we eagerly await Wizards of the Coast's next expansion of commander-supporting combatants, vote for your favorite creature and I'll see you at our next MTG countdown!
+Useful in any EDH theme, lieutenants grant field-wide bonuses to bolster your battalion.
+But for now, as we eagerly await Wizards of the Coast's next expansion of commander-supporting creatures, vote for your favorite card and I'll see you at our next MTG countdown!

 © 2018 Jeremy Gill